-Reporting, recording and investigating accidents and injuries should be taken seriously as it can help prevent future accidents by raising awareness of problems.
-It also greatly helps the National Education Union in pursuing claims for damages on behalf of members.
+Ensuring that accidents and injuries are reported, recorded and investigated is important for a number of reasons.
+It can help prevent future accidents by raising awareness of problems and making sure they are investigated.
+It also greatly helps the NEU in pursuing claims for damages on behalf of our members.

 What should be reported?

-Employers are required under the Social Security (Claims and Payments) Regulations 1979 to keep a record of all accidents at premises where more than ten people are employed.
-Anyone injured at work is required to tell the employer and record details in an accident book, including the answer to the question ‘how did the accident happen?’
+Employers are required under the Social Security (Claims and Payments) Regulations 1979 to keep a record of all accidents at premises where more than 10 people are employed.
+Anyone injured at work is required to tell the employer and record details in an accident book, including the answer to the question “how did the accident happen”.
 The employer is required to investigate and enter this in the accident book if they find anything that differs from the entry made by the worker.
 These regulations are intended to ensure a record is available in case there is a claim for compensation.

-Whatever its size, a school should have an accident report book in which all accidents and injuries (including those due to assaults) should be recorded.
+Whatever its size, however, your school or college should have an accident report book in which all accidents and injuries (including those due to assaults) should be recorded.
 Every member of staff should know how to complete it and where to go to do so.
 NEU safety representatives are entitled to inspect the accident book to check that proper records are being kept.

-In response to concerns from some quarters that the right of safety representatives to inspect accident books could amount to a breach of the Data Protection Act 2018, the HSE issued a revised accident book with a tick-box indicating that the injured worker agrees to their personal information being given to the safety representative.
-It should be noted that even where such agreement has not been given, employers must still give the information to safety representatives, but should conceal the individual’s identity and details.
-This situation remains unchanged following the introduction of the General Data Protection Regulation (GDPR) in 2018.
+In response to concerns from some quarters that the right of safety representatives to inspect accident books could amount to a breach of data protection legislation the Health and Safety Executive (HSE) issued a revised Accident Book with a tick-box indicating that the injured worker agrees to their personal information being given to the safety representative.
+It should be noted, however, that even where such agreement has not been given, employers must still give the information to safety representatives, but should conceal the individual’s identity and details.
+This situation remains unchanged following the introduction of the GDPR in 2018.

-Assaults on teachers, both verbal and physical, should be reported and recorded in the same way as accidents.
-‘Near miss’ incidents which do not lead to injury should also be reported.
-For example, if a tile falls from the roof in a place where it might have injured a member of staff or a child throws a chair at a teacher but misses, this should be reported and recorded in addition to any other appropriate action taken
+Assaults on employees, both verbal and physical, should be reported and recorded in the same way as accidents.
+“Near miss” incidents which do not lead to injury should also be reported.
+For example, if a tile falls from the roof in a place where it might have injured a member of staff or a child throws a chair at a teacher but misses, this should be reported and recorded in addition to any other appropriate action taken.

 What details should be kept?